mapcomponents/react-map-components-maplibre/HowToChangelog.md

 ## 1. Release first:

-Before you change the changelog, create a release with this command: `npx nx release --skip-publish` Nx will write the latest commits in the root changelog. **Check if all commits are listed and don't forget to push and push the tags!
+Before you change the changelog, create a release with this command: `nx release --skip-publish` Nx will write the latest commits in the root changelog. **Check if all commits are listed and don't forget to push and push the tags!
 If the new entry does not follow the rules below, the migration process will not work.**